-From the depths of the East to Ermoupolis in Syros, from Turkey to Greece.
-A familiar and well-traveled journey for our culture and language, our customs, traditions, aromas, and flavors.
+From the depths of the East to Ermoupolis in Syros, from Turkey to Greece – discover a familiar and well-traveled journey to our culture and language, customs, traditions, aromas, and flavors.

 Traditional Turkish delight from Syros

-In Greece, loukoumi was introduced in the 19th century, and in different places, different versions have been created that enriched the original recipe.
-The art of loukoumi arrived from Istanbul to Syros by the craftsmen who was from the island of Chios, and who added the mastic to the recipe.
+In Greece, loukoumi was introduced in the 19th century and in different places, different versions have been created that enriched the original recipe.
+The art of loukoumi arrived from Istanbul to Syros by the craftsmen who were from the island of Chios and added mastic to the recipe.

 Authentic loukoumi from Syros

-The journey of the Leivadaras began, like many other Greeks at the time, from the coasts of Asia Minor, about two centuries ago, bringing with them the recipe for Turkish delight in Chios, which they were then forced to abandon in 1822 with the destruction of the island and reaching Ermoupolis of Syros.
+The journey of the Leivadaras began, like many other Greeks at the time, from the coasts of Asia Minor about two centuries ago.
+They brought with them the recipe for Turkish delight in Chios where they were then forced to abandon in 1822 with the destruction of the island and reaching Ermoupolis of Syros.
 The first small workshop under the name “Loukoumia Livadaras” started there.

-The loukoumi workshop of the Leivadara family was distinguished early on in the local, but also in the wider domestic market, for the exceptional quality, the pure ingredients, and the traditional style, which is applied in combination with new taste experiments.
-The first recognition for the workshop came in 1933 from the Thessaloniki Exhibition, while a little later, in 1936, the Pan-Cycladic Exhibition of Traditional Products followed, where it was awarded gold prizes.
+The loukoumi workshop of the Leivadara family was distinguished early on in the local but also in the wider domestic market for the exceptional quality, pure ingredients, and traditional style.
+The first recognition for the workshop came in 1933 from the Thessaloniki Exhibition while a little later in 1936, the Pan-Cycladic Exhibition of Traditional Products followed where it was awarded gold prizes.